Haare - Struktur und Pflege für gesundes, geschmeidiges und glänzendes Haar

 Each strand of hair consists of three layers:

-Exfoliation and deep scalp cleansing (or detox method)
+Peeling and deep scalp cleansing (or detox method)

 "Beautiful hair starts with a healthy scalp"

-This method has many benefits:
+This method has many advantages:

 - Removes sebum deposits, dandruff and excess oil.